20 car buying secrets that dealers don't want you to know

 A good example would be a limited-time offer.
 You might see a TV ad or a poster with a time-limited discount on it – but this is designed to get you to buy quickly, so you don’t miss out.
 The reality is that you’ll save more money by being a canny buyer, rather than rushing to a decision.

 Another trick manufacturers use is special edition cars.
 They might build a version of a car in limited numbers to make it seem rare, or to make buyers hurry to get one.
 Some special edition models are indeed special – but others aren’t.
-Sometimes you’ll get a special set of alloys but the car is really no different.
+Sometimes you’ll get a special set of alloys, or maybe an exclusive colour combination, but the car is really no different.
 Again, it pays to know what you’re looking at.

 Know how to take a test drive